This is going to be a short post but it’s accompanied by a four page pdf to get you started.

 2. Don’t teach only the exceptions.
 Let your students experience the fact that, most of the time, you add -ly without changing anything.
 Hearing without practising makes it just another rule to remember.

-Make sure they work with those words that show up on ‘hard to spell’ lists like the ‘dirty 30’ of my last post.
+Make sure they work with those words that show up on ‘hard to spell’ lists that can be found all over the internet.